vhartikainen/protecting-workloads-workshop/docs/workshop/host-layer/remediate.md

     ![configure-patching](./images/remediate-pm-configure-patching.png)

 9. Click the **Configure patching** button at the bottom of the window.
 You will see a message at the top of your screen saying that *Patch Manager* will use *Run Command* to patch the instances.   *Run Command* is another feature of AWS Systems Manager that runs a command across multiple Amazon EC2 instances.
-Patch Manager build the commands necessary to perform the patching and is using Run Command to actually execute the commands.
+Patch Manager builds the commands necessary to perform the patching and is using Run Command to actually execute the commands.

 ## Check the patching status